Cüneyt Özdemir: CNN Türk

-Kanal D News
+Kanal D News and return to 5N1K

-On 28 October 2014, Özdemir announced he would leave CNN Türk for Kanal D, where he would anchor the daily news bulletin of Kanal D. He hosted his first broadcast on 3 November 2014.
-On 7 August 2015, Kanal D announced Özdemir would be leaving his post as anchor of Kanal D, and returning to CNN Türk, where he had previously worked for 15 years, maintaining his role at prominent news program 5N1K.
+On 28 October 2014, Özdemir announced his departure from CNN Türk, to anchor the daily news bulletin on Kanal D. He hosted his first broadcast on 3 November 2014.
+On 7 August 2015, Kanal D announced Özdemir would be leaving his post as anchor of Kanal D, and returning to CNN Türk to resume his role at 5N1K.